TexasInstruments/jacinto-picknplace-demo/README.md

 ```

 This script performs
+- Clone the edgeai-gst-apps-pick-n-place repo and untar AprilTag detection model artifacts
 - Clone the apriltag_ros GIT repo and apply a patch
 - Clone the Niryo ned_ros GIt repo
 - Clone the gscam GIT repo and apply a patch
 - Build ROS1 Noetic docker container to install apriltag lib and necessary packages to build ned_ros

-If the above commands are successful, the directory structure should look as follows:
+After running `setup_demo.sh`, the directory structure should look as follows:

 ```
 /opt/robot#